 - School-Community Partnership: a relationship that supports a shared goal of providing resources through responsibility and collaboration.

-Other principles to research and consider include: restorative discipline, positive behavior supports, collaborative repair, misbehavior versus stress behavior, emotional vocabulary, replacement skills, reframing and social competence.
+Other principles to consider are restorative discipline, positive behavior supports, collaborative repair, misbehavior versus stress behavior, emotional vocabulary, replacement skills, reframing and social competence.

 In its conclusions, OSPI’s Heart of Learning e-book includes this statement: “The education reform movement in the United States has made great strides in transforming curricula and other aspects of the educational system.
 Social, emotional and behavioral health is the necessary next step for building better schools to nurture healthy brains and happy children.”